You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 How to Reach Kurjey Lhakhang

-The Kurjey is located at the Drakmar Dorje Tsekpa (the Vajra Piled Red Cave), 5 km from Jakar town.
+The Kurjey is located at the Drakmar Dorje Tsekpa (the Vajra Piled Red Cave), around five kilometers north of Chamkhar town, on the right bank of Chamkhar chu opposite Kenchogsum Lhakhang.
 It takes only 15 minutes by car to reach Kurjey.
 If you visit from Chakhar Lhakhang, Kurjey is 2.5 kilometers away.
-The Kurjey Lhakhang is only 1 kilometer from Jambay Lhakhang.
+The Kurje Lhakhang is only 1 kilometer from Jambay Lhakhang.

 Sacred Relics to See at Bumthang Kurje